mcguffin/say-cheese/README.md

 Say Cheese
 ==========

-Take a webcam snapshot or paste image data and upload it into the WordPress Media Library.
+Take a webcam snapshot or paste image data and upload it to the WordPress Media Library.

- - Developed in WP 3.8 – WP 4.2
+ - Developed in WP 3.8 – WP 4.5
  - Should work with WordPress 3.5+
  - German and Dutch localization.